-2,272,727 Shares Common Stock
+1,800,000 Shares Common Stock

-This is a firm commitment initial public offering of shares of common stock of Inhibikase Therapeutics, Inc. We are offering 2,272,727 shares of our common stock.
-We anticipate that the initial public offering price of our shares will be between \$10.00 and \$12.00 per share.
+This is a firm commitment initial public offering of shares of common stock of Inhibikase Therapeutics, Inc. We are offering 1,800,000 shares of our common stock.
+The initial public offering price of our shares is \$10.00 per share.

 Prior to this offering, there has been no public market for our common stock.
-We have applied to list our shares of common stock on The Nasdaq Capital Market under the symbol "IKT."
-No assurance can be given that our application will be approved.
-The closing of this offering is contingent upon the successful listing of our common stock on the Nasdaq Capital Market.
+Our common stock has been approved for listing on the Nasdaq Capital Market under the symbol "IKT" and will begin trading there on December 23, 2020.